The Seven Most Acidic Foods (Avoid These Every Day)

 4. Meyer KA et al. Carbohydrates, dietary fiber, and incident type 2 diabetes in older women.
 Am J Clin Nutr April 2000 vol. 71 no. 4 921-930

 As healthy as the healthy oils (omega 3, 6 and 9) are to the body, the wrong fats are devastating.
 We all know just how bad the bad fats are, and we’ve been told about them for many decades (clogged arteries, heart disease, cancer etc).
-Animal fats, cheap vegetable oils, butter and (worse, much worse) margarine, trans fats and a lot of saturated fats (coconut aside) are all absolutely shocking for our health.
+Animal fats, cheap vegetable oils, butter and (worse, much worse) margarine, trans fats and a lot of saturated fats (coconut aside) are all most definitely up there as one of the most acidic foods, absolutely shocking for our health.

 Trans fatty acids, also known as trans fat, is an artery-clogging fat that is formed when vegetable oils are hardened into margarine or shortening.
 It’s found in all of the most acid-forming foods – takeaways, fried foods, refined foods, cakes, biscuits, chocolates and chocolate snacks, chips, pizzas etc. You know the drill.